If Bernie Sanders wants to be president, he’ll need to do better than this.

 Take his response to questions about his highly touted plan to break up America’s big banks.
 After reassuring the board that “the idea of breaking up these banks is not an original idea.
 It’s an idea that some conservatives have also agreed to,” Sanders was asked how he would go about such an impressive task.
 Sanders’ subsequent waffling should give even the stoutest Sanders supporter pause.

-As editors plied Sanders with questions, it became abundantly clear he didn’t have many answers.
 First, he suggested legislation (somehow pushed through a presumably Republican Congress) would do the bank-busting.
 Then he claimed that his administration would have the authority to force through changes on its own, before quickly contradicting himself and reassuring his interviewers that “the president is not a dictator.”
 When the Daily News pointed out that a federal court had recently overturned an attempt to regulate America’s biggest life insurer Metropolitan Life, and asked how this precedent might impact his own efforts as president, Sanders conceded: “It’s something I have not studied, honestly, the legal implications of that.”

 Sanders was similarly evasive when asked how his “political revolution” might be affected by the realities of a GOP-held legislature.
 After spending most of his time talking about the revolution already wrought by his campaign, Sanders argued that his presence in the presidential race would result in a voter turnout large enough to retake the Senate for liberals and make gains in the House.
 (This would still result in a divided Congress, but okay.)
 He also claimed that a win would “mean that millions of people now want to be involved in the political process in a way that has not previously existed,” somehow compelling Congress to act in accordance with their newly expressed wishes.